acdcnow/crowipmodule/README.md

   timeout: 20
   areas:
     1:
-      name: 'Home'  (Name it you like)
+      name: 'Home'  (Name it like you want)
+      code: '1234'  (Keypad Arm and Disarm Code (User code))
     2:
       name: 'None'
       code: '1234'  (Keypad Arm and Disarm Code (User code))
   outputs:
     3:
-      name: 'Main Router' (Switch one)
+      name: 'Main Router' (Switch one) (Name it like you want)
     4:
-      name: 'USV Restart' (Switch two)
+      name: 'USV Restart' (Switch two) (Name it like you want)
   zones:
-    1:
+    1: (depends on the Crow base board and used zones=
-      name: 'Entrance'
+      name: 'Entrance' (Name it like you want)
-      type: 'motion'
+      type: 'motion'  (suported type are motion, door, window)
     2:
       name: 'Terrace'
       type: 'door'